sphinx-doc/sphinx/doc/usage/configuration.rst

    documentclass, toctree_only)``, where the items are:

    *startdocname*
-     String that specifies the relative path (without file suffix) from the source directory to the document that is the master document of the LaTeX file.
+     String that specifies the :term:`document name` of the LaTeX file's master document.
 All documents referenced by the *startdoc* document in TOC trees will be included in the LaTeX file.
 (If you want to use the default master document for your LaTeX build, provide your :confval:`master_doc` here.)